 You want colder temperatures to put more gas into the

 solution, or you want higher pressure to keep it-- at least

 in the way my mind works-- from escaping out the top.

 Anyway, hope you found that useful.

-Please log in so we can save your progress and see when you successfully complete Alison’s free Chemistry - The Nature of Substances online course
+Log in to save your progress and obtain a certificate in Alison’s free Chemistry - The Nature of Substances online course